hexablock/fidias/gateways/README.md

 The HTTP gateway provides access to the fidias cluster via HTTP API's

 ## Endpoints
-The following are a list of endpoints available for the HTTP API gateway.
+The following are a list of available endpoints:

 #### /v1/kv/*{ key }*
 This endpoint allows to perform key-value pair operations.